saraxiang/viral-resistance/public/README.txt

 	when both askQuestions and switchQuestions are true (happens after link clicked, after choice clicked) == based on CINode, update form, flip switchQuestions to false; TEST IF AT LEAF NODE: clear CINodes array to empty, hide form HTML

+Notes:
+Right now outerImage is a global variable; in the future any images should be contained in currentState